Hameen0/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-Here I will be uploading data anlytics projects, using excel, SQL Python and visualization tools.
+Here I will be uploading data anlytics projects using Python notebooks.

-Disclaimer: It is a work in progcess.I will be using freely available datasets which may or not be simulated.